Video prospecting cuts through the noise of cold calls and text-heavy emails. It helps you connect with buyers, hold their attention, and close deals.

 Once you’ve planned everything out, start recording.
 Make sure to shoot your video in a well-lit room with a clutter-free background.

-Close all windows to reduce external noise, and use a carpeted room with curtains to reduce echo if you can.
+Close all windows to minimize external noise, and use a carpeted room with curtains to minimize echo if you can.

-While video prospecting may seem like a lot of work, the right tools make it easy.
+Video prospecting takes effort, but the right tools make it manageable.
 Here are some of the ones we recommend to ease automation, target the right prospects, and track performance.

 When it comes to recording your prospecting videos, there are a handful of tools you can choose from, such as: